cicerobcastro/log-analysis/README.md

 # Project Overview

+This project sets up a PostgreSQL database for a news website.
+The provided Python script main.py uses the psycopg2 library to query the database and produce a report that answers the following questions

 The reporting tool needed to answer the following questions:

 - What are the most popular three articles of all time?